jacksho-vfx/onepiece/docs/pipeline_cli.md

 crashes mid-write, and updates remain atomic thanks to the temporary-file swap used beneath the lock.

+### Tuning orchestrator concurrency

+Operators running the in-process orchestrator can increase parallelism by adding `pipeline.storage.max_workers` to their profile configuration.
+The CLI passes this setting through `configure_orchestrator_from_profile`, allowing multiple pipelines to execute at once when the backing storage can sustain the load.
+Omitting the key keeps the previous single-worker behaviour or falls back to `pipeline.workers.max` when defined.

 ## Deleting pipelines

 To remove a pipeline definition, call: